 You are doing this so that you can later search for existing PR coverage about these topics.
 This is because you will reach out to the journalists already talking about things related to you - with the logic that these journalists may be interested in also talking about your charity's work given their pre-existing interest in the topics.

 For example: Pretend you help the charity Thrive Pavillion (TP).
 TP helps older adults suffering from isolation and loneliness connect through virtual reality.
 In this case, relevant keywords could be phrases like "older adult isolation", to "vr loneliness".
 You could also look to include charities or commercial brands and organizations similar to you in this list of key terms.
-For instance, if you are an animal rights charity, then a commercial brand who is heavily involved in animal rights campaigning may be a good search term to monitor
+For instance, if you are an animal rights charity, then a commercial brand that is heavily involved in animal rights campaigning may be a good search term to monitor

 A tip for finding relevant keywords quickly: If you're unsure what keywords to search for, you can use ChatGPT to create these keywords by scanning your website, social media, and annual reports.
 This can be done with the "Webpilot" extension on ChatGPT or via Bing or Bard.